 This was confusing to me, I couldn’t see any further than white energy waves coming from the portal she opened up, in that moment, the trinity showed up.
 The trinity after so much time.

-I told Leann, I really hope you know what you are doing, I haven’t figured out how to get rid of them, however they haven’t showed up till now.
+I told Leann, “I really hope you know what you are doing,” I haven’t figured out how to get rid of them, however they haven’t showed up till now.
 Leann recited some kind of prayer while she gave them something similar to a book and a box covered in a skin-colored leather.

 It looked like an offering I’m guessing in hopes of releasing me from the deal with them, I trusted Leann, she always knew what to do.
-I could see they were pleased as they accepted the strange box while returning back to the portal they came, nonetheless while turning their backs to me, they picked out what was in the box while I witness horrified how Leann reshaped!
+I could see they were pleased as they accepted the strange box while returning back to the portal they came, nonetheless while turning their backs to me, they picked out what was in the box while I witness horrified how Leann shapeshifted!
 Reshaping randomly between; Agatha, Lilith and even myself!

-I asked her; who are you? where is Leann?
+I asked her; “who are you? where is Leann?”

 Whatever that was, wasn’t responding, her body was starting to looked crooked from blending between so much shapes, that thing wasn’t Leann anymore, it turned its head all the way back without moving its body, I was petrified and scared but found the strength to get back my red fire!